 1. Responsibility

-One person looks after the website and email.
+One or more digital staff look after the website and email.
 They may not have a digital background or skillset.2.
 Expertise

 Basic digital functions are covered by people with specialist skills and experience.3.
 Team